-- 4.7 The website and document responses to this question were evenly split between 'yes' and 'no'.
+- 4.7 The responses to this question were evenly split between 'yes' and 'no', with the exception of the campaign responses which were all 'no'.
 The majority of those who responded positively said that the guidelines were clear and easy to understand and provided no further information.
-The 'no' responses, which also included the campaign emails, were predominantly from organisations and individuals who appeared to reject the guidelines on principle.
-However, a substantial minority (around 30% of those provided via the website and word documents) of the 'no' responses supported the concept of the guidelines, but felt the language needed to be clearer or more simple. - 4.8 Some public health professionals felt it would be useful to have a summary of the supporting evidence to help public health messaging for clients.
+The 'no' responses were predominantly from organisations and individuals who appeared to reject the guidelines on principle.
+However, a substantial minority (around 30%, excluding the campaign responses) of the 'no' responses supported the concept of the guidelines, but felt the language needed to be clearer or more simple. - 4.8 Some public health professionals felt it would be useful to have a summary of the supporting evidence to help public health messaging for clients.
 There were also requests for additional information, including most commonly, clarity about units and information on the equivalent strength and serving size.
 There were also suggestions about signposting people towards help, possibly linked to the advice on 'if you want to cut down'. - 4.9 There were number of respondents who felt that other harms needed to be included, particularly the negative effects of alcohol on mental health, but also heart disease and hypertension, social harms and damage to the economy.
 On the association with cancer, there were a wide range of views expressed.
 Some respondents were positive about the mention of cancer while others thought there should be more detail about which cancers were and were not associated with alcohol or that no specific harm should be singled out.
 Others suggested the links between cancer and alcohol had been 'over simplified' and might 'mislead'. - 4.10 Some respondents said the language of the guideline was too wordy and the sentences too complex to be easily understood.
 They proposed simplifying and shortening the guideline.
 Of those who thought the language was unclear, a few wanted definitions of heavy drinking while others took issue with the words like 'regularly' and 'several', saying they were too vague and suggesting there is a need for additional context or to clarify their definitions.
 In addition, there was one very specific point raised by a number of respondents, where the guideline refers to '...one or two heavy drinking sessions...' saying there needed to be an indication of the time associated with the risk e.g. a week, month or year.
 A small number felt the language and tone of the guidelines was threatening or intended to scare people and was therefore unlikely to empower individuals. - 4.11 There were three frequently cited reasons for objecting to the guidelines.
 The first was disbelief in or disputes with the evidence.
 These responses ranged from outright dismissal of the evidence and therefore the guidelines, through to contesting some elements, to comparing it with different international evidence or guidance in other countries. - 4.12 The second most common challenge related to the assertion that moderate drinking is good for you and that the guidelines had been developed without consideration of what they believe to be an established fact, including reference to the 'J-shaped curve'.
-Amongst these were those which were part of the email campaign which set out in a number of stock responses why, in the individual's view, it wasn't clear how the guidelines were arrived at.
+Amongst the most dismissive responses were those associated with the email campaign.
+These set out, through a number of stock responses why, in their view, it wasn't clear how the guidelines were arrived at.
 They also challenged what they saw as the lack of recognition of the protective effects of alcohol.
 Similarly some responses expressed the view that the guidelines did not acknowledge the wider social benefits of drinking.